mgraves00/pca/README.md

 ## History
 This script started life as a Makefile.
-Eventually the Makefile limmitations were irritating enough to drive a rewrite.
+Eventually the Makefile limitations were irritating enough to drive a rewrite.